HyperLife:

 This tack worked like a charm when I met, walking down the street in

-kindly, white haired man had smiled, and in a sonorous voice had said,
+kindly, white-haired man had smiled, and in a sonorous voice said,

 "Yeeesss . . ." and invited me to a nearby CBC studio previewing